noyqdave/accounting-ledger-service/docs/use-case-specifications.md

 ### Basic Flow
 1. **Actor initiates transaction creation**: The actor sends a POST request to `/transactions` endpoint with transaction data including amount, description, and type (EXPENSE or REVENUE).

 2. **System validates feature flag**: The system checks if the "create-transaction" feature flag is enabled.
 If enabled, processing continues to step 3.
+If disabled, the system follows alternative flow A1.

 3. **System tracks metrics**: The system records a "transactions.created" metric for monitoring purposes.